kyl191/ansible-role-openvpn/README.md

 Requirements
 ------------

-penvpn must be available as a package in yum/apt!
+Openvpn must be available as a package in yum/apt!
 For CentOS users, this role will run `yum install epel-release` to ensure openvpn is available.

 Ubuntu precise has a [weird bug](https://bugs.launchpad.net/ubuntu/+source/iptables-persistent/+bug/1002078) that might make the iptables-persistent install fail.
 There is a [workaround](https://forum.linode.com/viewtopic.php?p=58233#p58233).